uyen-luu/devextreme-angular-template/README.md

   </a>
 </p>

-> This is thetemplate for Devextreme Angular app which was built base on Devextreme theme(provided by DevExpress Inc.)
+> This is the template for Devextreme Angular app which was built base on Devextreme theme(provided by DevExpress Inc.)

 ## Install